 There was a time when you had to have many thousands of pounds worth of equipment to make the simplest sound design.
 Fortunately now you can do 90% of the work for a show on a laptop computer with a few accessories.

-Most of your design work is going to take place in the rehearsal room or theatre, and as often as not in a hotel room as many shows open outside of London.
-So you need a studio base, but your main rig needs to be portable.
+Most of your design work is going to take place in the rehearsal room or theatre, and as often as not in a hotel room as many shows open all over the world.
+So it's handy to have a studio base, but your main rig needs to be portable.

 A bendy USB light (Kensington) - Use with a USB hub to avoid putting too much stress on the ports of your computer.